greenido/html5timetracker/README.md

 More TODOs
 ==========
+* Add an english version.
+* Notify the users about the sound option.
+* New features
   * Add a popup for the start to ask the user for their settings.
   * Change the storage to indexedDB
   * Add an option to export the tasks/events/talks list to google docs.

 Demo